-The increase in current liabilities is mainly related to the increase in the current portion of bonds payable in the current year.
+The increase in current liabilities is mainly related to the increase in contracts payable in the current year.

 The decrease in non-current liabilities is related to the principal payments in the current year.

 Financial Analysis of the District (Continued)